 You'll find snacks for sale, as well as alcohol in abundance, throughout the park.
 Look for carts set up along the streets.
 Lines for food (and alcohol) can get long at times!
 Fuel up before you leave or early in the evening, and you can spend more time getting the daylights scared out of you.

-Here are the expected Halloween Horror Nights Orlando 2019 dining options (in addition to food and beverage carts):
+Here are the Halloween Horror Nights Orlando 2019 dining options (in addition to food and beverage carts):

 - Universal Studios Classic Monsters Café